 GEPIK Salary Scale

-Who is eligible to teach in Korea with the GEPIK Program
+Are you eligible to teach for the GEPIK Program in Korea?

-All applicants to the GEPIK program must have:
+All applicants to the GEPIK program must have one of the following:

-- Completed a Bachelor’s Degree from a University or College
+- Hold a Bachelor’s Degree from a University or College

 Your employment teaching in Korea for the GEPIK program will be for the duration of one year.
 The GEPIK program has two start dates per year at the beginning of each semester.
 The 1st arrival date is at the end of February while the 2nd is at the end of August.
 A typical working day is 8 hours, with approximately 22 hours/week of actual teaching time.
 Overtime pay is available if teachers are asked to work additional hours.
 You will only work Monday to Friday and will have plenty of time to enjoy your weekends!